 - For simple occupational illness cases, a decision will be issued within 90 days of receipt.

-- For most occupational illness cases, which require more extensive evidentiary development, a decision should be forthcoming within six months of receipt.
+- For most occupational illness cases, which require more review, a decision should be made within six months of receipt.

-- For very complex occupational illness cases, a decision should be rendered within 10 months of receipt.
+- For very complex occupational illness cases, a decision should be made within 10 months of receipt.